 It can be expressed either in absolute amount or in percentage terms on the MRP, Selling Price, or List Price.
-For instance, a $2 discount on the list price, or a 10% discount on the list price.
+For instance, a $2 discount on the list price or a 10% discount on the list price.
 We can also call this discount a functional discount.

 Quantum of trade discount usually remains the profit margin of the reseller, distributor, retailer, etc. For a reseller, the maximum profit margin is the amount of trade discount that they get from the manufacturer.
 This means a reseller can sell the product at the full list price.
-In the real world, however, the reseller doesn’t sell at the list price, rather gives some discount to the buyers, in order, to gain more market share.
+In the real world, however, the reseller doesn’t sell at the list price, instead gives some discount to the buyers in order to gain more market share.
 Since MRP is mentioned on the product, or the List Price is usually available for consumers to see, hence, the trader margin remains the trade discount minus what further discounts over the list price the trader offers to the customer.

 Accounting of Trade Discounts

-So, a seller, in its books, records the sales at an amount after deducting the trade discount.
+So, in its books, a seller records the sales at an amount after deducting the trade discount.
 Or at sale price less the trade discount amount.
-The same is the treatment by the buyer in his books of accounts, purchase at the net price, after deducting the trade discount.
-In the accounting world, we record such transactions in the sales book or purchase book at the net amount, i.e. Gross Amount Less Trade Discount.
+The same is the treatment by the buyer in his books of accounts, purchase at the net price after deducting the trade discount.
+In the accounting world, we record such transactions in the sales book or purchase book at the net amount, i.e., Gross Amount Less Trade Discount.
 It won’t be wrong to say that the trade discount does not find a place in the accounting system.

 We can attribute two key points for having no accounting records for the trade discounts.
 And these are:

-- A trade discount is applied instantly even before the closure of the transaction.
-The Invoice and Debit Notes etc are raised at net prices only.
-This is why it does not become a part of an accounting transaction, and does not get any accounting record as well.
+- A trade discount is applied instantly, even before the closure of the transaction.
+The Invoice and Debit Notes etc., are raised at net prices only.
+This is why it does not become a part of an accounting transaction and does not get any accounting record as well.

 But there do exist exceptions, where some firms prefer to record the spend on account of trade discounts separately also.